Can a "Social Host" be under the age of 21?

 A Social Host Ordinance is a local law that essentially makes it illegal to provide an environment where underage drinking takes place, regardless of who provides the alcohol.

-What is involved in attending the above class?
+What is involved in attending a class for a first-time offender of the Social Host Ordinance?

 The ordinance includes provisions for first-time offenders, at their election in lieu of a fine and at their sole expense, to attend a class consisting of approximately six to ten hours of instruction addressing current issues involving alcohol usage and abuse by underage persons.
 Suggested topics might include national studies into the costs of underage drinking, review of current medical findings concerning alcohol use by minors, and steps to limiting underage person’s access to alcoholic beverages.